rfmae/romanfaeh.com/src/data/blog/2026/how-genai-systems-actually-work.md

 Before threat-modeling any AI feature, ask the team to draw the system on one page.

-Not a vague box labeled “AI.”
+Not a vague box labeled “AI".
 An actual architecture view.

 At minimum, the diagram should show what enters the model, what extra context can be added, whether retrieval exists, whether memory persists, whether tools exist, which downstream systems can be influenced, and where deterministic controls live outside the model.